xitanggg/-Pirates-of-the-Caribbean-Theme-Song/README.md

 3. `noTone` is used to handle malperformance of some Arduinos (Thanks [Anthony Pelletier](https://www.youtube.com/channel/UCezmpHibpkbXa_3wSeJNLAQ) for bringing up this issue)

+4. In my previous comment, I said you can only use PWM pins for the buzzer.
+That is not true and has been corrected.
+You can use any digital pin `pin 0-13`.
+The [tone library](https://github.com/bhagman/Tone) uses a hardware timer and a timer interrupt to generate a square wave with different frequency, so it works on any digital pin.
+Beware that this might interfere with PWM when you use `analogWrite` because PWM also uses a timer.

-4. Better coding style, format, variable names...
+5. Better coding style, format, variable names...
 (I have learned a lot more about coding since I first exposed to C++ 5 years ago)